- Before 1500 BCE

 With a purpose no more specific than a “synthetic experiment,” the catalogue leaves the reader to discern what the text is (versus the exhibition) and what it accomplishes.
 Had the organizers taken the time to look at their catalogue as a book, they would undoubtedly have seen its strengths and weaknesses.
 Fortunately, Bargellini took the opportunity provided by her essay on painting to reflect on the exhibition’s and catalogue’s endeavor, writing: “With so many inviting problems and questions [in the field of colonial art history], whether we will ever make sense of it all as a whole is cause for celebration rather than concern” (333).
 Despite specific criticisms of aspects of the catalogue, the book and its component essays and entries are worth celebrating.

-Professor, Department of Art Education and Art History, University of North Texas
+Professor, Department of Art History, University of North Texas